 Beyond that obvious starting point there are so many richly beautiful towns around that it almost seems unfair to pick favourites.
-If forced to though I might pick the ancient Etruscan town of Castellina in Chianti and the medieval fortress town of Radda in Chianti as places very much guaranteed to impress.
+If forced to though we might pick the ancient Etruscan town of Castellina in Chianti and the medieval fortress town of Radda in Chianti as places very much guaranteed to impress.

 An off the beaten track mention too should go to the insider favourite; Volpaia, just a few km from Radda in Chianti.
 It’s a tiny medieval hilltop village with a 12th-century winery at its heart, and a thoroughly charming place with excellent food and wine.

 To really appreciate Chianti’s lovely countryside having a car is highly recommended, more so of course if you are staying at an agriturismo.
 Though many of the main touristic towns are serviced by public transport from Siena and Florence, a car will allow you to fully experience the enchanting landscape, plus allow some nice little discoveries; Volpaia for example is inaccessible by public transport even from nearby Radda.

 Cycling is very popular in Chianti, and Tuscany generally, and it could be said the entire area is one big cycling trail.
 It is hilly though as you might imagine and baking hot in summer, none of which though seems to put many people off.